David A. Kenny

 That is, if you just say "MedText.", the program will assume that are variables in the SPSS data file with variables named X, Y, and M.

-MedText was written on SPSS 16 and there is no guarantee that it work on earlier or later versions of SPSS.
-It appears that the two tables at the end of the file are not correct if SPSS 14 or 15 is run.
-The macro appears to work with SPSS 17.
+MedText was written on SPSS 16 and 18; there is no guarantee that it work on earlier or later versions of SPSS.
+It appears that the two tables at the end of the file are not correct if the macro is run in version SPSS earlier than 16.

 The macro: